VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 </TabItem>
 </Tabs>

-Now let's briefly verify that the local hostname for Dex points to the host:
+Now let's verify that the local hostname for Dex points to the host:

 ```bash
 ping dex.nlx.localhost -4 -c 1